How To Treat Cystitis When You Are Run Down

 Symptoms of being run down include; tiredness, depression, indecisiveness, lack of concentration, urinary tract infections, weight gain or loss, skin problems and a general feeling of being unwell.

 Doctors recommend adopting a healthy lifestyle, good eating habits, exercising and drinking plenty of water.
 Supplements can help a little but ultimately self-care and consideration should help relieve the symptoms.

 Cystitis is a urinary tract infection where the bladder becomes inflamed.
 Both men and women can suffer from the condition but it is more common in women.
 In most cases, it only lasts for a few days and causes few problems.

 Acute cystitis occurs sporadically and can be caused by; medication, scented soap, bacteria in the body becoming unbalanced and an infection.
 Interstitial cystitis is a chronic condition that can last a long time.
-Antibiotics such as Trimethoprim and Nitrofurantoin are used to treat cystitis.
+Antibiotics such as Trimethoprim are used to treat cystitis.

 Symptoms are very unpleasant and can feel as if you are passing razor blades when you urinate.
 Other symptoms include; cloudy urine, constant need to go to the toilet, slight fever, blood in urine, pain during sex and backache.
 If the infection spreads to your kidneys you may also; feel nauseous, vomit, have back pain or the chills.